squidfunk/mkdocs-material/docs/reference/content-tabs.md

 [:octicons-file-code-24: Source][1] · [:octicons-workflow-24: Extension][2]

-The [Tabbed][2] extension, which is part of [Python Markdown Extensions][3], integrates with Material for MkDocs and can be enabled from `mkdocs.yml`:
+The [Tabbed][2] extension, which is part of [Python Markdown Extensions][3], integrates with Material for MkDocs and can be enabled via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: